-In order to take on the more than 9 thousand km (about 4,700 of special trials and the rest for the trip) in the Dakar race, the most famous endurance race in the world, most of the cars have custom designed braking systems.
-With thirty years of experience in the race that was once called the Paris-Dakar, Brembo will be at the 2016 edition as supplier for about ten cars that are favourites for the top spots.
+In order to take on the almost 9 thousand km (about 4,200 of special trials and the rest for the trip) in the Dakar race, the most famous endurance race in the world, most of the cars have custom designed braking systems.
+With thirty years of experience in the race that was once called the Paris-Dakar, Brembo will be at the 2018 edition as supplier for about ten cars that are favourites for the top spots.

 The braking systems for the Dakar stand out from those used in rallies because of their sturdiness and duration.